mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 ```shell
 checkpoints/0c83cf0320b3fc6fdcdb3d8323c27503/
 ```
-This is the directory flink uses to store all of the checkpoints.
+This is the directory flink uses to store all the checkpoints.
-This means that when we get a savepoint or our job crashes or we stop it and need to restore it from that state we can do so by using this checkpoint directory.
+This means that when we get a savepoint, our job crashes or we stop it and need to restore it from a particular checkpoint we can do so by using this checkpoint directory.
-So lets test this out - kill your current flink job running and then try to restart the job by running the following command:
+So lets test this out - by killing our running flink job and then try to restart, using the following command:
 ```shell
 ./bin/flink run --class io.ipolyzos.compute.v4.EnrichmentStream \
   -s checkpoints/0c83cf0320b3fc6fdcdb3d8323c27503/chk-17/ \
   job.jar
 ```
-With this command we basically start our job, but we instruct Flink to use the latest checkpoint and continue from there.
+With this command we basically start the job while instructing Flink to use the latest checkpoint and continue from there.
 Navigate to the Flink UI and you should see something similar to the following screenshot
 ![Alt text](../images/flink/job.png "JOB")
-You can see that while we consume new orders, our orders actually get enriched with the state, but our `user` and `items` sources haven't read any new records.
-This means that the state was restored from the checkpoint and flink new how to rebuild the state and doesn't need to read the topics again.
+You can see that while we consume new order events, the events actually get enriched with `user` and `item` information even though our source streams haven't read any new records.
+This means the state is restored from the checkpoint and flink knows how to rebuild it without replaying all the events from the topics.

 ## 4. Conclusion